 I wholeheartedly recommend Peter O’Brien Solicitors to anyone who has experienced police misconduct and had their rights trammelled by heavy-handed police officers.

-If you have want to sue the police for unlawful arrest, false imprisonment, malicious prosecution or police assault, battery or brutality, contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the civil lawyers in our Sydney office.
+If you have want to sue the police for unlawful arrest, false imprisonment, malicious prosecution or police assault, battery or brutality, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the civil lawyers in our Sydney office.